Quilts vs. Comforters: What's the Difference & Which Should You Get?

 Two popular options for the ultimate look and feel are quilts and comforters.
 But, how exactly are they different from one another?
 In this article on bedroom basics, we will help you understand quilts, comforters, duvets, and more, so you can find the right bed cover for you.

-Today, the term “quilt” defines a decorative throw blanket or bedspread made via quilting.
+The term “quilt” defines a decorative throw blanket or bedspread made via quilting.
 While quilting began as a way to keep us warm, over the years it took on greater meaning.
 Starting in the 19th century, quilt-making became an art and a competition.
 Quilts then became heirlooms passed on from one generation to the next.

 For many of us, the word quilt brings feelings of nostalgia.
 The fun patterns and rich American tradition have led to an art and style that continues to this day.
 Most of us would know a quilt if we saw one.
 Quilts are thinner than other bedspreads, but thicker than most single-fabric blankets.
 What sets them apart looks-wise is their elaborate stitching patterns or unique patchwork that makes up the top layer.